umeboshi2/paella/pages/paella-server.md

 The paella server will also help with maintaining partial local debian repositories.

+## Client

+The client is being written on the paella branch of [conspectus](https://github.com/umeboshi2/conspectus.git).
+Authentication will be required to perform any useful management action on a machine.

 ## Interface

-### /paella/api0/machines
+### /paella/rest/v0/machines

-This is the main url for managing the machines.
+This is the main url for managing the machines from the target machine.
 All POST and GET requests have an "action" parameter.
+Also, all POST and GET requests require a **uuid** paramater to identify the machine making the request.

 #### GET Actions

-- /paella/api0/machines/{uuid}
+- /paella/rest/v0/machines/{uuid}
   This will basically get a JSON machine object from the database.

 #### POST Actions